 Text of the Convention

-This booklet contains the official text and commentaries of the 1997 Convention, the 2009 Recommendation of the Council for Further Combating Bribery, the 2009 Recommendation on the Tax Deductibility of Bribes to Foreign Public Officials and other related instruments:
+This booklet contains the official text and commentaries of the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, the 2021 Anti-Bribery Recommendation of the Council for Further Combating Bribery, and other related instruments.

 Parties to the Anti-Bribery Convention have agreed to put in place new measures that will reinforce their efforts to prevent, detect and investigate foreign bribery with the adoption of the OECD Recommendation for Further Combating Bribery of Foreign Public Officials in International Business Transactions.